Skip to main content

 Disallow: /policies/

 This is a Shopify default.
 It's not something you configured.
-And it affects every Shopify store unless you override it.
+And it applies on every Shopify store unless you override it.

 How to fix the robots.txt block